suzana-ilic/screenshot_app/README.md

-# ScreenshotMCP – Smart Screenshot Cleaner (Gradio)
+# ScreenshotMCP – Turn your screenshot folder into an LLM-operable memory and cleaner

 A small local tool that scans a folder of screenshots, uses OCR + an LLM to describe them, suggests KEEP / REVIEW / DELETE, and lets you safely